How to Become a Speech-Language Pathologist in New Mexico

 • Planning, Implementation, and Evaluation of Treatment

-• Wellness and prevention
+• Wellness and prevention strategies

-• Counseling, collaboration, and teaming in professional practice
+• Counseling, collaboration, and interprofessional practice

 • Legislation and client advocacy

-• Research methodology
+• Research methodology and evidence-based practice

-• Feeding and swallowing disorders
+• Feeding and swallowing disorders (dysphagia)

-• Voice, resonance and motor speech
+• Voice, resonance, and motor speech disorders

-• Receptive and expressive language
+• Receptive and expressive language disorders

-• Social aspects of communication
+• Social communication disorders

-• Hearing
+• Hearing and auditory processing

 • Genetic and developmental factors

-• Neurological issues
+• Neurological conditions affecting communication

-• Structural and functional handicaps
+• Structural and functional impairments

-Step 3.
-Complete a Clinical Fellowship Year
+Step 3: Complete Your Clinical Fellowship Year

 Consider Earning the CCC-SLP Credential

 Now it’s time to apply for full licensure through the New Mexico Professional Licensing User System and pay the $100 licensure fee.
+Allow one to two weeks to hear back from the board.

-Please allow one-two weeks to hear back from the board.
-Once you’ve received your license, you may start your career in one of several ways:
+Once you’ve received your license, you can start your career in several ways:

-Work Under Your Clinical Fellowship Supervisor
+Work at Your Clinical Fellowship Site

-Open an Independent Practice or Partnership
+Open an Independent Practice

-Pursue Job Openings in New Mexico
+Explore Job Opportunities Across New Mexico

 • Children’s Medical Center